jayhill365/Disabling-Windows-Real-Time-Protection/README.md

     Set it to 1
     Reboot

-If it doesn't work then one more step:
+If the above doesn't work then one more step:

     Regedit.exe
     HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows Defender\Real-Time Protection (create this key if not existing)